dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 The organisation unit hierarchy defines the organisation structure of DHIS2, for example how health facilities, administrative areas and other geographical areas are arranged with respect to each other.
-It is the "where" dimension of DHIS2, similar to how periods represent the "when" dimension.
+It is the *where* dimension of DHIS2, similar to how periods represent the *when* dimension.

 The organisation unit hierarchy is built up by parent-child relations.